SmithWillSuffice/ohanga-pai/content/blog/65_theergodicforgotit.md

 found, it has been diabolically nasty and brutal.

-In [Yonatan Berman’s model](https://www.youtube.com/watch?v=V7j4eO4Kbls&list=UULFJG8N5P1RFX29JTKt_6R21A&index=2&pp=iAQB) the main control parameter $\tau$ alolows for interactions between individuals, and this is what allows the dynamics to become non-ergodic.
+In [Yonatan Berman’s model](https://www.youtube.com/watch?v=V7j4eO4Kbls&list=UULFJG8N5P1RFX29JTKt_6R21A&index=2&pp=iAQB) the main control parameter $\tau$ allows for interactions between individuals, and this is what allows the dynamics to become non-ergodic.

 It is seriously important in the econophysics, because non-ergodicity is